sgunonu/DataSafe/LabGuide100000.md

 ### Required Artifacts
 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
--	An Oracle Database Service enabled in a region in your tenancy
+-	An Oracle Database Service enabled in a region in your tenancy.
+View the page [here](https://docs.cloud.oracle.com/en-us/iaas/data-safe/doc/enable-oracle-data-safe.html#GUID-1293621D-A6C6-448C-AD97-38B90A9473F0) to enable Data Safe in your tenancy.
 -	A registered target database in Oracle Data Safe with sample audit data and the password for the SYS user account.

 ### Extra Resources